itsnerosz/Index/README.md

 ### <span style="color: Black">Contact</span>

-If you want to report a broken link or share a link so I can add to the list, you can [message me on Twitter](https://twitter.com/messages/compose?recipient_id=1304275202470277120) or let a comment on the Letterboxd page.
+If you want to report a broken link or share a link so I can add to the list, you can <a href="https://twitter.com/messages/compose?recipient_id=1304275202470277120">message me on Twitter</a> or let a comment on the Letterboxd page.

 ---

 ### <span style="color: red">Disclaimer</span>